csoulioti/ToDoMVC/README.md

     webpack

-This will perform an initial build and start a watcher process that will update client.js and server.js with any changes you wish to make.
+This will perform an initial build and will update client.js and server.js with any changes you wish to make.

 Install gulp globally: